zephramg/CS30P3F2024/README.md

-Computer Science 30 Fall 2024
+Everything for Computer Science 30, Fall 2024